Can't Let Go? How To Be Less Clingy In Your Relationships

 Work on physical boundaries

-Physical touch is a wonderful way to express affection for your partner.
+Physical touch can be a wonderful way to express affection for your partner.
 Hugging, kissing, and holding hands are ways that the two of you can feel closer.

 Spend time with friends and family

 And don’t spend the entire time together talking about your partner, either.
-We all know how annoying that can be!
-Please give them a brief rundown of how things are going between the two of you, and then talk about other things happening in your life.
+You may give them a brief rundown of how things are going between the two of you, but it’s likely best to then talk about other things happening in your life.

 Spend time alone

-In doing so, you establish your independence.
-You’re also taking the pressure off your partner by letting your partner know that you’re not dependent on him for your happiness.
+In doing so, you can establish your independence.
+You’re likely also taking the pressure off your partner by letting your partner know that you’re not dependent on them for your happiness.
 You can find it within yourself.

 Use your alone time to do things that you enjoy.
-You might listen to a particular type of music that you love, and she’s not fond of it.
+You might listen to a particular type of music that you love, and your partner’s not fond of it.
 Read a book.
-Watch a movie that you would never watch if she were there; or dance around the living room.
+Watch a movie that you would never watch if they were there, or dance around the living room.
 Anything that gives you a reason to look forward to this time with yourself.

 Spend less time on your phone